folsomde/SatGen/README.md

 to environment variables, including
 - `SATGEN_TREES` -- as above, the location of the merger trees
 - `SATGEN_OUTFOLDER` -- the location of the evolved satellite output
-- `SATGEN_CONC_SCATTER` -- additional scatter (in dex) to add to the concentration--mass relation: this should be zero for the Zhao+09 model, but nonzero for a Colossus model, as the merger tree will contain only the median concentration values.
+- `SATGEN_CONC_SCATTER` -- additional scatter (in dex) to add to the concentration--mass relation: this should be zero for the Zhao+09 model, but nonzero for a Colossus model, as in that case the merger tree will contain only the median concentration values.

-### Output processing
+### 3. Output processing
 This file contains scripts for processing individual orbit-evolved files, or for processing entire directories at once.
 The functions provided reduce the data to `numpy` structured arrays to make it easier to use the output information.

-The `read_file` function here may be of particular interest, as it shows how one might extract data of interest from the output files.
+The [`read_file` function here](https://github.com/folsomde/SatGen/blob/master/3-ProcessOutput.py#L15-L114) may be of particular interest, as it shows how one might extract data of interest from the output files.

 These scripts are not as well-documented as the SatGen modules,